 We've eliminated much of the usual overhead and pass the savings on to you.
 But there is no compromise on quality.
 We use the same quality lens products and laboratories that your doctor uses.
 Your glasses are processed, measured, and inspected by a licensed Optician.
 We have rigorous quality control measures in place.
 As a business that grew, we take great pride in our work.
 Your satisfaction is guaranteed.
 Read our guarantee below.

 Simply visit our Order Lenses page and choose your lens.
-Or call us at 888-590-3937, and we'll give you a hand.
-Upon checkout, we'll send your a confirmation email that details how to send us your glasses.
-We’ll almost always fabricate and ship your new glasses within 3 business days of receiving your old glasses.
-(If there’s a delay, we’ll notify you.)
-You’ll get great glasses at a great price.
+Or call us at 800-207-6119, and we'll give you a hand.
+Upon checkout, we'll send you a confirmation email that details how to send us your glasses.
+We'll almost always fabricate and ship your new glasses within 5 business days of receiving your old glasses.
+(If there's a delay, we'll notify you.)
+You'll get great glasses at a great price.
 Keep reading to find out what we advise and how we work for you.

 We hear this a lot.
 And we'd like to offer a few caveats.
 Ready-made (or over-the-counter) reading glasses are convenient, cheap and popular.
 But remember this key point: ready-made reading glasses are a convenience device designed for occasional use only.
 They can never replace eye exams… and the kind of high quality prescription glasses (fabricated by licensed opticians) that we offer at very reasonable prices.